learn-co-curriculum/phase-3-hashketball/README.md

 This challenge comes in two major pieces:

-1. Build an NDS from text and data stored in tables
+1. Build a nested data structure from text and data stored in tables
-2. Process the NDS to produce _insights_ about how various players performed
+2. Process the nested data structure to produce _insights_ about how various players performed

-While you've worked with NDS using simple looping and Enumerables, you've never before had to _create_ such a complex NDS **and** _process_ it as well.
+While you've worked with nested data structures using simple looping and Enumerables, you've never before had to _create_ such a complex nested data structure **and** _process_ it as well.
 Work where you processed `Array` of `Arrays` or `Array`s of `Hash`es would be wise to freshen up on as preparation.
 Take it in pieces, remember your training, and you'll get there!

 We also strongly recommend that you read the ***entire*** README before you start coding.
 We're going to show some tips and tricks that make the coding a